Euphredes/Euphredes/README.txt

 down the hands stockpiling resources with what those hands fear most: embarrassment.
-As a Fleet operating with maximal self-reliance, we will force collusion to pool resources into one
+As a Fleet operating with maximal selfreliance, we will force collusion to pool resources into one
 Grand Bank.
 Better than the Federal
 Reserve.
 You see, Game Warden, space is